niftools/blender_niftools_addon/docs/user/features/textures/index.rst

 * Next to **Image**, click **Open**, and select the desired texture image.

-We set the texture to use the UV coordinates.
+Set the texture to use the UV coordinates.

 * Under **Mapping > Coordinates**, select **UV**.